openproblems-bio/openproblems/docker/README.md

 <img width="800" alt="Untitled" src="https://user-images.githubusercontent.com/8322751/112719414-43b14e80-8ecf-11eb-8fe2-5588e42c77c5.png">

+## Pulling images from the ECR to your local machine

 To pull images from the ECR using `docker pull`, first download and setup the [`amazon-ecr-credential-helper`](https://github.com/awslabs/amazon-ecr-credential-helper) using the same AWS secrets that you used to set up your fork repository.
 With that set up you can use the following command to pull the image: